Dasharo/docs/docs/kb/capsule-updates-configs.md

 The `CONFIG_LOCALVERSION` option is a string representation of the version which does not allow reliable comparisons.
-The value consists of 8 hexadecimal digits which are grouped into four groups of two numbers.
-Each group represents a single component of a Dasharo version according to the [Versioning](https://docs.dasharo.com/dev-proc/versioning/) `CONFIG_DRIVERS_EFI_MAIN_FW_VERSION` has to be updated on new releases to always match the `CONFIG_LOCALVERSION`.
+The value consists of 8 hexadecimal digits which are grouped into four groups of two digits.
+Each group represents a single component of a Dasharo version according to the [Versioning](../dev-proc/versioning.md).
+`CONFIG_DRIVERS_EFI_MAIN_FW_VERSION` has to be updated on new releases to always match the `CONFIG_LOCALVERSION`.